knative/docs/docs/functions/runtimes.md

 - [TypeScript](https://github.com/knative/func/blob/main/docs/function-developers/typescript.md)

 These embedded templates are minimal by design.
-To make use of more complex initial Function boilerplate, or to define runtime environments with arbitrarily complex requirements, the templates system is fully pluggable.
+To make use of more complex initial function boilerplate, or to define runtime environments with arbitrarily complex requirements, the templates system is fully pluggable.

 ## Language Packs